moleculerjs/site/source/docs/0.15/services.md

 ## Metadata

 The `Service` schema has a `metadata` property.
 You can store here any meta information about service.
 You can access it as `this.metadata` inside service functions.

-_Moleculer core modules don't use it.
-You can store in it whatever you want._
+> Core modules don't use it.
+You can store in it whatever you want.

 ```js
 module.exports = {